 The Morning After Pill in Malta

-The morning after pill (also known as Plan B or the day after pill) is a type of emergency contraception.
-It is a special type of contraceptive that is used after a woman has had sex to prevent pregnancy.
-It can be used after unprotected sex (no contraceptive was used at all) or after a regular contraceptive has failed (eg: a condom has torn or you missed more than one dose of the regular pill).
+The morning after pill (also known as Plan B or the day after pill) is a type of emergency contraception that can be used by women or transgender people to prevent pregnancy.
+The morning after pill can be used after unprotected sex (when no contraceptive was used at all) or after a regular contraceptive has failed (eg: a condom has torn or you missed more than one dose of the regular pill).

 The EllaOne, a type of morning after pill that contains ulipristal, can be taken up to five days after sex.
 The other morning after pills contain the hormone levonorgestrel and can be taken up to three days after sex.
 However, the sooner a morning after pill is taken, the more likely it is to prevent pregnancy.

 The morning after pill does not protect against sexually transmitted infections (STIs).
 If you believe you may be at risk of an STI, see your GP or attend your local health centre.